X-Jiang-bioe/small-projects/README.md

-# Random-things
+# small-projects
-A pool of code-snippets and Leetcode solutions
+A pool of singlle file projects, solution to leetcode and project rosalind problems